Weighted Blankets for Autism: Reducing Anxiety and Providing a Good Night’s Sleep

 Selecting a weighted blanket for your child

-In selecting the best sensory blanket for autism and sensory processing disorders, parents must take into consideration the child’s weight, height, and even bed size and color preferences.
-Mosaic Weighted Blankets, a trusted weighted blanket supplier, offered the following guidelines for different weighted blanket uses and users: the blanket should weigh 10 percent of the child’s body weight plus one or two pounds, the blanket should cover the user’s feet, legs, and abdomen, and small children should be able to remove the blanket without assistance.
-Their website features a chart that can help you determine the best weight blanket for your child.
-Is especially important for young children not to have a blanket that is too heavy.
+Their website features a chart that can help you determine the best weighted blanket for autism.
+It is especially important for young children not to have a blanket that is too heavy.
 Some young children might not need a full-sized blanket and might benefit from a weighted comfort blanket.
 If you are still unsure of the best blanket weight for your child, a therapist or doctor should be able to advise you on what will work best for your child.
 An increasing number of therapists keep weighted blankets in their offices that a child can try before your purchase.

 Where to buy a weighted blanket

 Weighted Comforts, run by a mother and son team, make weighted blankets in partnership with Sew for Hope.
 Their blankets come in neutral tones and quilted or Coolmax fabrics.
-Their blankets are most appropriate for older children, adolescents, and adults as their blankets tend to be heavier.
+Their blankets are heavier and suited for older children, adolescents, and adults.
 Their prices range from $195 to $299 depending on the fabric.

-CapeAble Sensory Products is an award-winning company started by two mothers, Marna Pacheco, and Susan Hickok, who were inspired to create their own products to provide comfort and focus for their daughters with special needs.
-Today, CapeAble Sensory Products offers weighted blankets, weighted wearables, and sensory enrichment tools at a variety of price points that deliver deep pressure touch stimulation, enabling the central nervous system to communicate most effectively with the brain.
+CapeAble Sensory Products is an award-winning company started by two mothers, Marna Pacheco, and Susan Hickok.
+Both have special needs daughters and are the source of their inspiration.
+Today, CapeAble Sensory Products offers autism weighted blankets, weighted wearables, and sensory enrichment tools at a variety of price points.
+Their products promote deep pressure touch stimulation that connects the central nervous system with the brain more effectively.

-If you prefer to purchase through Amazon, be sure the retailer you chose uses a certified and safe filling as well as taking care to select the appropriate weight for your child.
+If you prefer to purchase through Amazon, be sure the retailer you chose uses a certified and safe filling.
+You should also check the appropriate weight for your child.
 Popular and well-reviewed brands available on Amazon include Platinum Health and YnM.